Deployment

 If you have many Kafka clusters, configuring them using bootstrapServers may become cumbersome.
 It is also impossible to express more sophisticated configuration options using such a simple configuration pattern.

-To address these issues Kouncil allows you to provide an external configuration in a yaml file.
+To address these issues, Kouncil allows you to provide an external configuration in a YAML file.

 docker run -p 80:8080 -v /home/users/test/Kouncil/config/:/config/ consdata/kouncil:latest

-Format of kouncil.yaml is described below.
+The format of kouncil.yaml is described below.

-Advanced config example
+Advanced configuration example

 kouncil: